NightfallGT/Discord-Account-Generator/README.md

 Make sure your chromedriver.exe file is the same version as your current Chrome web browser version.
 To check your current Chrome version, paste chrome://settings/help in chrome.

-## Account Disable Bypass (bypass phone number)
-Reason: **Temporary email / bot activity detected when joining a server**

-There is a 70% chance that your account will get disabled when you try joining a server.
-This happens because Discord detects suspicious activity when the temporary email is used.

-To bypass this, you should not join any server using the temporary email

-After running Discord Account Generator and verifying your email, go to your Discord account settings and temporarily change the generated account's email to a legitimate one. (a real gmail account will do; temporary only) After doing so, join any server of your choice.
-(Remember that you cannot join any server using the temporary email or else it will get disabled).
-After that change back to the temporary email before, and to re-verify again, go to `https://www.gmailnator.com/inbox/#` `+` `the email that was used previously` .
-For example, to access the temp email, you do `https://www.gmailnator.com/inbox/#ran.do.me.mail@gmail.com`.

 ## Features
 - Auto scrape email
 - Random username from list